 When you choose the configuration tab of the Hangouts Chat API, you will see a screen like the one shown below.

-At the top of the screen there is a Bot Status field that appears only after you've published your bot.
+At the top of this form, there is a Bot Status field that appears only after you've configured your bot.
 This field lets you control whether the bot is Live or Disabled.

-The rest of the page lets you configure your bot using the following information:
+The rest of the page lets you configure your bot by specifying the following information:

 |Functionality||A set of fields that determine what events can trigger the bot: